 You have successfully signed up for your selected newsletter(s) - please keep an eye on your mailbox, we're movin' in!

 I wasn't into a cider made with coffee.
 The sugar was muted.
 So was the apple.
-It almost felt like I was sipping diluted nitro cold brew without the froth.
+It felt like I was sipping diluted nitro cold brew without the froth.

 Cider Corps.
 31 South Robson, #103, Mesa.